-In this article, we have tried to answer: Why did the ancient India civilization started in certain places?
+In this article, we have tried to answer: Why did the ancient India civilization start in certain places?
 What was its significance?

 Pottery was in use by around sixth millennium B.C.E. around 5500 B.C.E.
 The Indus civilization grew out of this culture’s technological base, as well as its geographic expansion into the alluvial plains of what are now the provinces of Sindh and Punjab in contemporary Pakistan.

 By 4000 B.C.E., a distinctive, regional culture, called pre-Harappan, had emerged in this area.
 Trade networks linked this culture with related regional cultures and distant sources of raw materials, including lapis lazuli and other materials for bead-making.

 Villagers had, by this time, domesticated numerous crops, including peas, sesame seeds, dates, and cotton, as well as a wide range of domestic animals, including the water buffalo, an animal that remains essential to intensive agricultural production throughout Asia today.
 Indus Valley was discovered in 1920 by R.D.
 Banerjee.

 By the 26th century B.C.E., some pre-Harappan settlements grew into cities containing thousands of people who were not primarily engaged in agriculture.
 Subsequently, a unified culture emerged throughout the area, bringing into conformity settlements that were separated by as much as 1,000 km and muting regional differences.
 So sudden was this culture’s emergence that early scholars thought that it must have resulted from external conquest or human migration.